Avram Grant's side recover from poor start to turn the game on its head

 They had the chance to level just after the half hour mark with Pablo Barrera’s effort blocked by Glenn Whelan.
 From the resulting corner James Tomkins managed to find some space, but could only direct his header over the bar.

-However, this proved to be one of only a few decent chances for the home side in the opening 45 minutes, with Benni McCarthy summing up their poor play five minutes before the break.
+This proved to be one of only a few decent chances for the home side in the opening 45 minutes, however, with Benni McCarthy summing up their poor play five minutes before the break.

 The Hammers did at least finish the half slightly stronger with McCarthy heading over from a corner with the last action of the opening period.